Vermont Center for Children, Youth and Families

 Burlington, VT 05401-5505

-The University of Vermont Medical Center provides child psychiatric care through the Vermont Center for Children, Youth and Families directly in Burlington and via our telemedicine (teleconference) program.
+The University of Vermont Medical Center provides child psychiatric care through the Vermont Center for Children, Youth and Families directly in Burlington and via our eHealth (teleconference) program.

 Our clinical team includes board-certified child psychiatrists, child psychologists, nurse practitioners, child psychiatry fellows, and resident physicians.